clsweeting/ohdsi-webapi/docs/debugging.md

+# Debugging

+## HTTP 409 errors when creating a CohortDefinition

+This indicates a conflict, which usually is the result of trying to create a CohortDefinition with a namne which has already been used before.

-# Curl request to create a cohort
+## Curl request to create a cohort

 ```
 curl -X POST "https://atlas-demo.ohdsi.org/WebAPI/cohortdefinition" \